JulianCataldo/remark-lint-frontmatter-schema/README.md

 ##### Important foot-notes for custom pipeline

 This is **different from static linting**, with VS Code extension or CLI.
-It **will not source `.remarkrc`** (still, you can source it by your means if you want).
+It **will not source `.remarkrc`** (but you can source it by your own means, if you want).
-In fact, it's not aware of your file structure, nor it will associated or import any schema / markdown files.
+In fact, it's not aware of your file structure, nor it will associate or import any schema / markdown files.
-That way, it will integrate easier with your own business logic, even if that means more work.
+That way, it will integrate easier with your own business logic.
 I found that **static linting** (during editing) / and **runtime validation** are two different uses cases enough to separate them in their setups, but I might converge them partially.